Beginners of the Curly Girl Method – you’ve come to the right place!

 - Diffuse in the opposite direction of your natural parting.
 This will give you much better volume.

-Watch this beginners video on how to diffuse on the Curly Girl Method:
+Check out Kristyn Joanne’s video on how to diffuse on the Curly Girl Method.

 Step 4 Break The Cast